-Student Date Pt.
-MR# Evaluator (Must be e ARDMS or A ARRT registere d) Exam Patient Condition 1.
+Student Pt.
+MR# Evaluator (Must be e ARDMS or A ARRT registered d) Exam Patient Condition 1.
 Ambulatory 2.
 Fair 3.
 Poor 4.
 Serious 5.
-Critical Passing Criteria: If sonographer assist the competen cy is passed.
-If lead I
+Critical Passing Criteria: If a sonographer assista the competend cy is passed.
+If lead

 Were you asked to evaluate this exam for competency prior to the beginning of the exam? ()Yes ()No Are you credentialed in Abdomen (if not, another technologist must complete this competency) ()Yes ()No